Frequently Asked Questions About Dependent Documentation

 As many of you are aware, MIT receives a significant portion of its annual revenue from research grants and contracts: $1.47 billion in FY11 for campus and Lincoln Laboratory, of which 87% comes from federal government sponsors.
 Approximately 40% of that revenue represents reimbursement for the cost of salaries and fringe benefits for MIT faculty and staff who directly devote time and effort associated with these awards.
 Reimbursement for fringe benefits alone is roughly $124 million in FY11.
 In addition, through many jobs across campus, MIT employees indirectly support the Institute's research efforts, and therefore a portion of their salaries and fringe benefits are also reimbursable.

 The federal government actively reviews the financial records of federal contractors such as MIT for compliance.
 In response to the current financial climate, the government has been concentrating its efforts on ensuring that only allowable costs are reimbursed to federal contractors.
-One result of this focus has been increased efforts to verify the benefits eligibility of employee dependents (e.g., current spouse or domestic partner; birth, adopted or step child(ren) -- see complete list in PDF format).
+One result of this focus has been increased efforts to verify the benefits eligibility of employee dependents (e.g., current spouse or domestic partner; birth, adopted or step child(ren) -- see complete list in PDF format below).
 The cost of these benefits can only be reimbursed if the dependents' eligibility can be verified.

 You have several options.
 You can scan it and send it via PDF to email@example.com.
 You can mail it to the Benefits Office, 77 Mass Ave.
 E19-215, Cambridge, MA 02139.
 You can walk it into the Benefits Office at 400 Main St. in Cambridge.